Lapidary Slabs and Rough Stock

 This page has natural cut slabs, rough stock specimens and cut face nodules for lapidary work or artistic projects.

-New Items being added Weekly!
+New Items may be added!
 Check back Often!

 Item # WPOFS08163662

 Weighs 7.5 oz or 0.46 lb (213g) Measures 6.7 x 3.5 x 0.27 inches (170 x 91 x 7mm)

 Old Stock Indian Paint Rock Slab from Death Valley

 This Indian Paint Rock slab comes from Death Valley, California.
 This location has been closed to collecting since Death Valley became a National Park and this beautiful material is getting rather scarce.
 Indian paint rock is a sedimentary rock.
 It is a type of jasper/sandstone found in Nevada and California.
 The interesting patterns and colors are created by trace amounts of iron and manganese being drawn into the rock by capillary action through minute cracks in the stone.
 This Death Valley Indian Paint rock slab is absolutely gorgeous!
 It has very attractive and unusual colors (reddish/brown, grey, purplish, tan and black) and has outstanding and artistic patterns (all natural, nobody painted on this stone).
 This material is a soft rock (3 to 3.5 Mohs) and polishing results in a satin sheen rather than the glossy one.